50+ [REAL-TIME] Automation Anywhere Interview Questions and Answers

 A test suite serves as a structured compilation of test cases designed for execution within a testing environment.
 These test cases are methodically organized based on various criteria such as functionality, priority, or specific testing objectives.
 This systematic arrangement ensures comprehensive coverage during the testing process.
 Proper organization of test suites is crucial for facilitating efficient test execution, accurate reporting, and insightful analysis of testing outcomes.

-37. How do you manage test data in your automation scripts?
+37. What methods are used to manage test data in automation scripts?

 Ans: